hellothisismax/turb-off/README.md

 A bad video explaining how to make/submit a turbine entry: https://youtu.be/kFAnhueLsvs

-Technical drawings and 3d models for turbine entries: https://www.thingiverse.com/thing:6349382
+Technical drawings and 3d models for designing turbine entries: https://www.thingiverse.com/thing:6349382

 ## Season 1